irinade/SUM_UP_of_all_my_work/README.md

 ## Computing experiences:
+### 1. Molecular Dynamic
+[This](https://github.com/irinade/Molecular-Dynamic-Project) project was part of a semester course that aim at creating a dynamic modele of particules.
+You will find here the final itteration of the program and the resulting files.
+The simulation spawn particules at random positions and generates energetic forces that drives them, leading to a complex and dynamic 3D model of particules evolution.
+During the same teaching unit, my class was [assigned](https://github.com/irinade/Stochastic-model) some exercises on stochastic model and DNA sequence manipulations in order to get back into the swing of things.

 ### 1. Reanalizing data and learning about reproductibility, in R
 This 3 weeks project intended to give student an idea of the importance of reproductibility in science by making groups of 4 students reanalyse data from a published paper.
 [Here](https://github.com/irinade/AJA_Project) you will find the GitHub page with the program I wrote in collaboration with 3 other classmates in R language.
 I am not allowed to share our results, analysis, and the files needed to run the program (sorry) as it is not my intelectual propriety.
 But you can still find the programming I worked on where we rearanged the data, made statistical analysis and use linear regressions.
 We used multiples library including tidyverse and ggplot2.